jodavaho/distributed-leader-election/README.md

 - `start_round()` which is used to trigger a new MST calculation and returns the message to send to trigger all nodes.
 When this is called is a system implementation detail and is beyond the scope of the class.
 - `reset()` which is used to completely wipe the current state of the MST calculation.
 Each node becomes isoated and the class is reverted to its startup state after the constructor was called.
 - `set_edge(...)` which is to be used (in an as-yet determined way) to set the communications cost between agents)

-However, some informative ones for system implementation might be:

-- `get_partition()` which returns a `Partition` type, showing the leader node ID and current algorithm 'level'.
+- `is_converged()` which is used to know if the algorithm has converged.

 # Style

 ## File organization

 - `hpp` (header) and `cpp` (src files) are in the same folder: `src/`
+- This is not always well observed under `src/ghs-demo`

 ## Naming conventions